vishvAsa/kalpAntaram/smRtiH/manuH/sarvASh_TIkAH/09/178_yam_brAhmaNas.md

 <details><summary>Bühler</summary>

-178	The son whom a Brahmana begets through lust on a Sudra female is, (though) alive (parayan), a corpse (sava), and hence called a Parasava (a living corpse).
+178	The son whom a Brahmana begets through lust on a Sudra female is, (though) alive (pArayan), a corpse (sava), and hence called a Parasava (a living corpse).
 </details>